timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 1. Multi-node clusters can still use _regular_, non-distributed features like regular hypertables, PostgreSQL tables, and continuous aggregations.
-The data stored in any of these object will reside only on the access node.
+The data stored in any of these objects will reside only on the access node.
 2. There is no limitation on the number of distributed hypertables a user can create on the access node.
-3. Finally, remember that once a Service is marked as an access node or data node, it cannot be used to create another TimescaleDB multi-node cluster.
+3. Finally, remember that once a Service is marked as an access node or data node, it cannot be used as part of another TimescaleDB multi-node cluster.

 ## Maintenance tasks